Restoration Path: Zach Stark

-In media
+In the media

 The 2012 book The Miseducation of Cameron Post, the debut novel of American author Emily M. Danforth, was inspired by the Stark controversy.
-The book was adapted as a 2018 film with the same name.
+The book was adapted as a 2018 film with the same name starring Chloë Grace Moretz.
+The film was shown at the Sundance Film Festival, on January 22, 2018, where it won the U.S. Grand Jury Prize.

-The program is described in the 2016 book Boy Erased: A Memoir by Garrard Conley.
+Garrard Conley describes his experiences in the Memphis chapter of the program in his 2016 book Boy Erased: A Memoir.
 The book was adapted in 2018 as Boy Erased, a film directed by Joel Edgerton starring Lucas Hedges.